 Nitric Oxide

-Nitrates improve blood flow through vasodilation, delivering more oxygen to the muscles and enhancing athletic performance.
+Nitrates improve blood flow through vasodilation, delivering more oxygen to muscles and enhancing athletic performance.
 NO is another staple in the strength athlete’s arsenal.
-L-Arginine, beet juice, and Montmorency Tart Cherry Extract are examples of nitrates being used to initiate vasodilation and improve endurance.
+L-Arginine, beet juice, and Montmorency Tart Cherry Extract are examples of nitrates used to initiate vasodilation and improve endurance.

 L-Arginine

-Given the repetitive nature of running and stress on the joints of the feet, ankle, knees, and hips, we consider joint supplements a worthwhile area for exploration.
+Given the repetitive nature of running and stress on the joints of the feet, ankles, knees, and hips, we consider joint supplements a worthwhile area for exploration.
 Some of our favorite joint supplements include:

 - Glucosamine